 As a manager, the chances are that at one time you were an expert.

 But as your career advanced, you were promoted to a job outside of your specialty.
-Your subordinates started asking questions that you couldn’t answer or even understood.
+Your subordinates started asking questions that you couldn’t answer or even understand.
 How can you lead them when they know a lot more about their work than you do?

 Welcome to reality.